-Hinode is a Japanese mission with USA and UK contributions, launched in 2006, observing the Sun in the optical, EUV and X-ray bands.
+55 hinode Hinode is a Japanese mission with USA and UK contributions, launched in 2006, observing the Sun in the optical, EUV and X-ray band.
 Hinode is a JAXA solar mission (Japan) launched in 2006, devoted to the study of solar activity.
 A set of instruments in the optical (SOT, Solar Optical Telescope), EUV (EIS, Extreme ultraviolet Imaging Spectrometer) and X-ray bands (XRT, X-Ray Telescope) are on-board Hinode.
 Italy has worked on the instrument calibration and studied the magnetic photosphere, the hot and dynamic corona.
-INAF has been directly involved in the calibration of the XRT telescope, with its XACT/ OAPA laboratories in Palermo.
+INAF has been directly involved in the calibration of the XRT telescope, with its XACT/OAPA laboratories in Palermo.
 Hinode scientific data analysis in Italy pertains to the study of the fine magnetic dynamics and structure of the active photosphere (SOT), of the eruptions and holes, the hot intermittent components and the fine thermal structure of the corona (EIS, XRT).
 The transit of Venus observed also with the XRT has been used to probe the upper planetary atmosphere.
+Data from Hinode are still used to complement observations from other missions, such as Solar Dynamics Observatory.